vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-from-csv.md

       # If the CSV file has no header, set header to false (default value).
       header: false

-      # Specifies the maximum number of vertex data to be written into Nebula Graph in a single batch.
+      # Specifies the maximum number of vertex data to be written into
+      # Nebula Graph in a single batch.
       batch: 256

       # Specifies the partition number of Spark.
       partition: 32

-      # For the isImplicit information, refer to the application.conf file in the nebula-java/tools/exchange/target/classes directory
+      # For the isImplicit information, refer to the application.conf file
+      # in the nebula-java/tools/exchange/target/classes directory.
       isImplicit: true
     }
   ]